The best veteran charities to donate to

-We know that with over 2000 registered veterans’ charities it can be confusing to know which to support.
+We know that with nearly 1900 registered veterans’ charities it can be confusing to know which veterans lottery to support.
 Why should you have to put in so much effort to ‘vet the vets’ charities when all you want to do is a good deed?
-It can be time-consuming and just plain overwhelming but Veterans Raffle is here to help guide you through the confusion.
+It can be time-consuming and just plain overwhelming, but Veterans Raffle is here to help guide you through the confusion.

 There are so many to choose from with specialisms in different areas and so many questions that will be whizzing through your mind that you’ll probably opt for sticking a tenner in the closest collection tin or choose to donate online to one of the charities you’ve heard of because they’re reputable and presumably safe?

 But what about the smaller charities?
 The ones that are doing excellent work but don’t have the marketing budgets to get banners and collection tins on every street corner?
 Fact is, these smaller volunteer-run operations are probably the veterans’ charities that most need your support.

-Veterans Raffle already supports ten charities that are in need of your donations, here’s some of the criteria we use to identify the veterans’ charities that most need a helping hand:
+Veterans Raffle already supports ten charities that need your donations, here’s some of the criteria we use to identify the veterans’ charities that most need a helping hand:

 - Location – They say charity begins at home and, to a certain extent, that’s true.
 The Founder of Veterans Raffle was inspired by his own experiences and some of the charities that Veterans Raffle support operate in his home county of Sussex.
 However, as Veterans Raffle has grown so has the reach of our support, to a national level.